abenga/abenga.com/README.md

-Learning Rust &amp; Docker by rewriting my site to use the 2 tools.
+Learning Rust and Docker by rewriting my site to use them.